 - the concern of participating in the role of democratization of the school.

-At the end of the programme of aggregation in chemistry (didactics course) the graduate will have acquired and demonstrated command of the knowledge and skills mentioned below.
+At the end of the programme of aggregation in biology (didactics course) the graduate will have acquired and demonstrated command of the knowledge and skills mentioned below.
 These latter are defined in reference in the Decree of 8 February 2001 on the initial training for upper secondary education aggregation.

 On successful completion of this programme, each student is able to :